 Tellin’ Stories Family Partners Series

-Schools selected to participate in the Tellin’ Stories Family Partners Series will send teams comprised of a parent coordinator, parents, teachers or support staffs, and (where desired) community partners to participate in trainings in August, October, November, January, March, and May.
-The training series will be based on Tellin’ Stories’ unique, research-based approach that fosters effective partnerships between empowered families, their communities, and schools.
+Schools selected to participate in the Tellin’ Stories Family Partners Series send teams comprised of a parent coordinator, parents, teachers or support staffs, and (where desired) community partners to participate in trainings in August, October, November, January, March, and May.
+The training series is based on Tellin’ Stories’ unique, research-based approach that fosters effective partnerships between empowered families, their communities, and schools.
 The ultimate goal is improving outcomes for all children.

 Professional Development for Teachers and School Staff

 Over 40 years of research shows us that involving families and the community contributes to children’s academic and social success.
 Despite this knowledge, schools and policymakers continue to grapple with ways to effectively engage all groups of parents in the education of their children.
 Many immigrant, low income and ethnic minority families (95% of the DC public school student population) do not feel welcome at their children’s school, let alone involved, and are marginalized from formal engagement in their child’s school.
 Parents are viewed as obstacles to their children’s progress and are often blamed for any shortcomings.

 Teaching for Change has developed a highly successful approach to parent-school engagement which successfully addresses the limitations of a one-size fits all approach.
 Tellin’ Stories has been recognized by the Harvard Family Research Project’s National Family, School, and Community Engagement Working Group as one of the most effective approaches in the country for engaging traditionally marginalized parents (2010).
 Our work is informed by research on best practices for engaging parents to improve student achievement; but most importantly, our work is field-developed and tested with the families so when theory and research conflict with families’ knowledge and experience, we revise our project to best meet the needs of our constituents.